Welcome to Lee County's

 Q: How can I request a public record that I cannot find on the website?

-A: Visit our Public Records Requests page for details.
+A: Visit our Public Records Requests Center for details.

 Q: Does Lee County offer an online forum for public comment on proposed county projects?